willemolding/Restake-Regen/README.md

 # 🌱 Restake//Regen

-🧠 An Eigenlayer AVS public good that allows Ethereum validators to pledge their commitment to offset their energy usage and carbon expenses by committing to purchasing and retiring high-quality carbon credits.
+🧠 An Eigenlayer AVS public good that allows Ethereum validators to pledge their commitment to offset either their own or a fraction of the network's energy usage and carbon expenses by pledging to purchasing and retiring high-quality carbon credits.

 ## Overview